reige15/final_project_Reige.md/README.md

 By collecting my data from the sources listed above, I will be able to create insightful and educational visuals in Tableau.
 Once I have created these visuals I will put them into Shorthand.
 I have been thinking about just doing a dashboard in Tableau alone, but I am not sure that will convey a message as well as one with data and words.
 I think telling a story in Shorthand will overall aid my position to be most successful, whereas just using Tableau I may have to exclude important concepts for the sake of data.

 I want the overall final project to be a progression of a story, and Shorthand seems like the best way to do that from the tools we have used.
 I also want it to be data driven and visual, meaning Tableau will be useful.
 I will also have to use a bit of Excel and a PDF --> Excel converter to get the data into Tabealu in the first place as many of my sources do not have OData or any other way to directly link to Tableau.

+## Part II
+# Developed wireframe/storyboard
+# User Research Protocol
+What I hope to find during my interviews:
+Research Questions/Script:
+Documented Findings:
+a. the target audience you hope to reach with your story;
+b. your approach to identifying representative individuals to interview;
+c. your interview script;
+d. the findings from your interviews; and
+e. changes you plan on implementing to your visualizations next week to address the issues identified.

 [Back to Main Page](/Reige-Portfolio/)